 - Assistance with Christian community development project cycle of:

 Please contact firstname.lastname@example.org if you would like to start the conversation.

 Special Projects Donations

 Christians Abroad greatly appreciates donations to individual projects to which we provide administrative support.

-As Christians Abroad is a project of Churches Together in Britain & Ireland, donations can be gift aided.
+As Christians Abroad is a registered Charity in England & Wales, donations can be gift aided.

 For donations, please carry out a bank transfer using the Christians Abroad bank details below along with the relevant bank transfer country reference.